Breast Reduction Surgery (Mammoplasty)

 During a breast reduction procedure, your surgeon will carefully make a cut in your breasts.
 This is normally a curved line, following the contour from your areola down to the crease beneath your breast.
 The excess fat and glandular tissue will then be carefully removed, along with some of your skin.
 The amount of fat, tissue and skin removed will depend on the final size that you have agreed with your surgeon.
 The areola and nipple are then repositioned and the skin is drawn into and around the areola to define your new shape.

 Depending on how much volume you would like to lose, you may need liposuction below your armpit to withdraw additional fat.
 You will wake up with a surgical bra on and may have small surgical drains inserted.
-The operation will take between 2 and 3 hours, and is performed under general anaesthetic with a one or two night stay in hospital.
+The operation will take between 2 and 3 hours, and is performed under general anaesthetic with a one night stay in the hospital.

 It is important to note that this type of surgery cannot reduce excess weight from areas other than your chest, such as the torso or waist.
 If you wanted to slim these areas, your best option would be to consider liposuction.